-This artificial ambiguity about who perpetrated the attack has served the Iranian purpose of distorting the Western discourse and deflecting the debate away from focusing on Iranian escalation brilliantly, however.
-The al Houthis claimed to have hit Abgaig in response to Saudi actions in Yemen.
-Anti-Saudi feeling in the U.S. and Europe is already intense following the brutal murder and dismemberment of Jamal Khashoggi.
-Anger over that terrible crime has solidified an exaggerated narrative that Saudi Arabia is uniquely responsible for the humanitarian crisis in Yemen and most of the atrocities committed in The al Houthi claim thus that conflict. immediately brought forward all the anger toward Crown Prince Mohammad bin Salman (MBS), the de facto ruler of Saudi Arabia, and turned part of the discussion to the conflict in Yemen rather than Iranian regional activities.
-It ensured that opponents of the Trump Administration, which has stood by MBS and Riyadh and supports the Saudi-Emirati coalition fight in Yemen, would assault the idea of seeing Saudi Arabia as an ally that should be defended and instead promote the notion that the Saudis had brought this kind of attack on themselves.
+However, this artificial ambiguity about who perpetrated the attack has served brilliantly the Iranian purpose of distorting Western discourse and deflecting the debate away from Iranian escalation.
+The al Houthis claimed to have hit Abqaiq in response to Saudi actions in Yemen.
+Anti-Saudi feeling in the US and Europe is already intense following the brutal murder and dismemberment of Jamal Khashoggi.
+Anger over that terrible crime has solidified an exaggerated narrative that Saudi Arabia is uniquely responsible for the humanitarian crisis in Yemen and most of the atrocities committed in that conflict.
+The al Houthi claim thus immediately brought forward all the anger toward Crown Prince Mohammad bin Salman (MBS), the de facto ruler of Saudi Arabia, and turned part of the discussion to the conflict in Yemen rather than Iranian regional activities.
+It ensured that opponents of the Trump administration, which has stood by MBS and Riyadh and supports the Saudi-Emirati coalition fight in Yemen, would assault the idea of seeing Saudi Arabia as an ally that should be defended and instead promote the notion that the Saudis had brought this kind of attack on themselves.

 It was a bright information campaign taking excellent advantage of the prevalent information environment and sentiment toward Saudi Arabia.
-It also benefited from the political polarization of the U.S. that drives instinctive opposition to any claim made by the Trump Administration (just as that administration and its supporters instinctively oppose claims made by their opposition).
+It also benefited from US political polarization that drives instinctive opposition to any claim the Trump administration makes (just as that administration and its supporters instinctively oppose claims their opposition makes).

-The first step in determining what action the U.S. should or should not take in response to the strike, therefore, is recognizing that it was, in fact, an

-Iranian attack against Saudi Arabia taken in the context of Iranian policy concerns and to advance Iranian objectives.
+The first step in determining what action the US should or should not take in response to the strike, therefore, is recognizing that it was, in fact, an Iranian attack against Saudi Arabia taken in the context of Iranian policy concerns and to advance Iranian objectives.
 It was not an al Houthi attack in response to Saudi actions in Yemen.